369webforall/bug-tracker/README.md

 ```

 - `npx prisma format` this will format the code

-- `npx prisma generate`
-  (The npx prisma generate command is used to generate the Prisma Client for your Prisma schema.
-Prisma Client is a TypeScript (or JavaScript) library that provides a type-safe and auto-completing API for interacting with your database.
+  (Prisma Client is a TypeScript (or JavaScript) library that provides a type-safe and auto-completing API for interacting with your database.
 When you run npx prisma generate, Prisma generates the necessary code based on your Prisma schema and the database you're using.)

 - `npx prisma db push` - it sync the schema with our database (creating database and table)